farishaddad/Knowledge-Mining-using-Cognitive-Search/cognitive-search-concept-intro.md

 Enrichment is implemented as *cognitive skills* that invoke atomic transformations.
 For example, once you have the textual representation of a PDF file, you could apply natural language processing in the form of an entity recognition skill, a language detection skill, or a key phrase extraction skill to break up undifferentiated text into semantically rich parts, consumable in search workloads.
 Altogether, the entire collection of skills used in your pipeline is called a *skillset*.

 Cognitive search provides [predefined cognitive skills](cognitive-search-predefined-skills.md) that can be consumed out of the box.
 The pipeline is also extensible.
 You can build custom skills from the ground up, and connect it as part of the skillset.
-For more information, see [Example: create a custom skill](cognitive-search-create-custom-skill-example.md) and [How to define a custom interface](cognitive-search-custom-skill-interface.md).
+For more information, see [How to define a custom interface](cognitive-search-custom-skill-interface.md).

 A skillset can be minimal or highly complex.
 A skillset determines not only the type of processing, but also the order of operations.
 A skillset plus the field mappings defined as part of an indexer determines the augmentation pipeline.
 For more information about pulling all of these pieces together, see [How to create a skillset](cognitive-search-defining-skillset.md).